 Only put listed items for each bin type in the correct recycling and rubbish bins.
 If bins are contaminated with incorrect items they will not be collected by our crews.

 Your paper and card recycling is collected every two weeks.
-If you have large cardboard which will not fit in the bin, you can place this on top or by the side of the bin.
+If you have large bits of cardboard which will not fit in the bin, you can place this on top or by the side of the bin.
 This type of waste is for blue bins and clear sacks.
 The items you can recycle;

 - Newspapers and Magazines